MijaMange/mijamange/README.md

 ---

-## Selected Projects

-- [🎭 **Anna Skyhag Portfolio**](https://github.com/MijaMange/anna-skyhag) — Elegant React portfolio for an actress, focused on aesthetic expression and interactive storytelling.
-- [🌿 **The Virtual Zoo**](https://github.com/MijaMange/the-zoo) — Educational React app highlighting endangered species through UI interactions and real-time updates.
-- [💼 **Web Agency**](https://github.com/MijaMange/fiktiv-webbyra) — Concept site for a fictional agency, exploring layout, branding and TypeScript structure.

----

 ## Core Values
-🧩 Design with purpose
+- Design with purpose
-⚡ Code with intention
+- Code with intention
-🌱 Learn with curiosity
+- Learn with curiosity
-💫 Build with heart
+- Build with heart

 ---